What is compassion?

 Just as I have known sadness and despair, this person has also known it.

-Just as I want to avoid suffering and pain this person also avoids it.
+Just as I want to avoid suffering and pain this person also wishes to avoids it.

 Just as I make mistakes, this person also makes mistakes.

 That can help align things in our minds.
 I am still learning and struggling to be a good person.
 I admit that I make many mistakes each day and that I have mistreated people, though not maliciously, I have indeed hurt people through careless action.
 Last month, last year, a few years ago.
 I’ll likely do it again later today.
-But I want to admit it honestly to myself and those I injure as soon as I possibly can and admit the mistakes.
+But I want to admit it honestly to myself and those I injure as soon as I possibly can and accept the mistakes.
 I believe this reflection and use of compassion is as critical today as it was when General Takeda said that sympathy is your ally.
+It should be part of our keiko.

 A warrior without compassion is a feral and dangerous beast.